edubart/nelua-lang/docs/pages/overview.md

 ```

 --------------------------------------------------------------------------------
-## Attributes
+## Annotations

-Attributes are used to inform the compiler different behaviors in the code
+Annotations are used to inform the compiler different behaviors in the code
 generation.

-### Function attributes
+### Function annotations

 ```nelua
 function sum(a, b) <inline> -- inline function